Skip to content

 • Efficient performance with proper loop design

-Understanding Go's Loop Philosophy
+Go's Loop

 Go simplifies loop constructs by providing a single, versatile for loop that can handle all iteration needs.
 This design promotes consistency and reduces complexity.